Skip to main content

 Overview

-The African malaria mosquito Anopheles gambiae and yellow fever mosquito Aedes aegypti are dangerous vectors for blood-borne diseases, such as malaria, dengue, Chikungunya and Zika, because of an innate preference of these mosquito species to blood-feed on humans.
+The African malaria mosquito Anopheles gambiae and yellow fever mosquito Aedes aegypti are dangerous vectors for blood-borne diseases, such as malaria and dengue because of an innate preference of these mosquito species to blood-feed on humans.
 Mosquitoes are largely thought to target humans using their keen sense of smell.
 Given this relationship, identifying the chemosensory cues and neural circuits that act in concert to guide these mosquito species toward humans may help to devise powerful strategies that halt pathogen transmission.

-In the McMeniman lab, we employ integrative approaches including analytical chemistry, functional imaging and genome-editing technology to elucidate how host volatiles are perceived by the mosquito nervous system, and how this olfactory percept is altered by changes in internal physiological state during pathogen infection.
+In the McMeniman lab, we employ integrative approaches including analytical chemistry, genome engineering and functional imaging to elucidate how human scent is detected by the mosquito nervous system, and how this olfactory percept is altered by changes in internal physiological state during pathogen infection.

 Select Publications